Noob3rror/basic_programming/c/types.md

 ## Twos-Complement
 Used to represent negative numbers in binary.
-- The left most but is used to represent the negative sign `-`
+- The left most bit is used to represent the negative sign `-`
 - Example
     - Start with the positive representation (`5`) = `00000101`
     - Invert each bit                            = `11111010`